-D. The candidate must possess at least one unrestricted license to practice medicine in a US state or territory or a province of Canada to be eligible to apply for the Certifying examination.
+D. The candidate must possess at least one active, unrestricted medical license to practice medicine in a state or territory of the United States or a Province of Canada to be eligible to apply for the Certifying Examination.

-This means that each such medical license must not be restricted, suspended, on probation, revoked, nor include conditions of practice.
-The terms "restricted" and "conditions" include any and all limitations, terms or requirements imposed on a physician's license regardless of whether they deal directly with patient care.
+If the candidate has more than one license, this means that each medical license must not be restricted, suspended, on probation, revoked, nor include conditions of practice.
+The terms "restricted" and "conditions" include any limitations, terms or requirements imposed on a physician's license regardless of whether they deal directly with patient care.
 An educational or institutional license does not meet this requirement unless the candidate is currently in an ACGME-accredited fellowship training program.

 If a candidate has ever had any action taken against any medical license in any territory, province or state of the United States or Canada, or any foreign country at any time, a written explanation must be provided with the application.
-Such actions include, but are not limited to admonitions, reprimands, conditions, restrictions, probation, suspension, fines, required course work, denial of application/renewal and revocation.
+Such actions include, but are not limited to, admonitions, reprimands, conditions, restrictions, probations, suspension, fines, required coursework, denial of application/renewal and revocations.
 These actions must be reported even if they occurred in the past and are no longer active.

 ABOG will investigate every candidate's license(s) using various search techniques.
-A candidate that fails to inform ABOG of any action against their medical license(s) in any state, territory or foreign nation shall be ineligible to take the Certifying Examination for a minimum of three (3) years.
+A candidate that fails to inform ABOG of any action against their medical license(s) in any state, territory or foreign nation may be ineligible to take the Certifying Examination for a minimum of three (3) years.
 The Board reserves the right to determine candidate eligibility to take the Certifying Examination after reviewing all material.